dtjv/memowise/docs/decks/gitcommandline.md

 ## Card
 ### Question
-Create a new local repository
+How do you create a local repo?
 ### Answer
 `git init`
 ### Explanation
-Create an empty Git repository or reinitialize an existing one
+Creates an empty Git repository or reinitialize an existing one

 ---

 ## Card
 ### Question
-Check changed files in your working directory
+How do you check changed files in your working directory?
 ### Answer
 `git status`
 ### Explanation
-Show the working tree status
+Shows the working tree status

 ---

 ## Card
 ### Question
-Delete a local branch
+How do you delete a local branch?
 ### Answer
 `git branch -d <branchname>`
 ### Explanation